Transition words

-Goal: To introduce variety into students’ use of transitions, including the type of transition, the location of the transition in the sentence, and the structures used with each type of transition.
+To introduce variety into students’ use of transitions, including the type of transition, the location of the transition in the sentence, and the structures used with each type of transition.

-To the Instructor: This activity would be helpful to introduce before peer review.
+This activity would be helpful to introduce before peer review.
 Students will likely come up with however, on the other hand.

-Part I. Frequent Transitions
+Part II.
+Frequent Transitions

 Likely, you’ve learned a lot of transition words already in your writing (or English) classes.
 List some common ones that you think you use in your writing: